Mankavu

-Mankavu Road, a major thoroughfare in Kozhikode is named after this area.
-Actual Mankavu is situated on the left of the bypass road towards Tirur.
-It is predominantly inhabited by Muslims near the bypass road side and Hindus, which include few Brahmin families around the Thrissala Bhagavathy Kshethram, beyond the Kalpaka Theatre, a known spot in Mankavu.
+Mini bypass road, a major arterial road in Kozhikode city, passes through Mankavu.
+The northern entry point of Kozhikode city centre can be said to be this location.
+Actual Mankavu is situated on the east side of the mini bypass road.
+It is predominantly inhabited by Muslims and Hindus, which include few Brahmin families around the Thrissala Bhagavathy Kshethram, beyond the Kalpaka Theatre, a known spot in Mankavu.
 On to the right of the bypass road junction, the road leads to Chalapuram, known for schools, residential colonies, Shiva Kshetram, Ganapathy Kshetram.

+Adding glamour to the location and the new entrant is the Lulu Mall, which started operations in September 2024.

 Kovilakam Residency, a business class hotel founded by the renowned public figure of Kozhikode Late Shri NB Krishnakurup is located here, at Govindapuram, north of Mankavu.

 Thirssala Bhagavathy Kshethram, is the temple associated with the Zamorin's.
 The temple complex also have deities of Lord Krishna and Lord Shiva.